-The results of the 2013 First Business Economic Survey of Northeast Wisconsin are in.
-Find out what Northeast Wisconsin business leaders are said about 2013 actual and 2014 predicted at the December 6 New North Summit.
-Economic indicators covered by this annual survey include:
+The results of the 2014 First Business Economic Survey of Northeast Wisconsin are in.
+Find out what Northeast Wisconsin business leaders said about 2014 actual and 2015 predicted economic indicators:

 - sales revenue